Lechevalier999/Prodigy-Hack-Menu/README.md

 Get Item.

 # Client sided
-Free Membership (I'm trying to get it server sided)
+Free Membership (I'm trying to get it server sided but still gives benefits in said session which save)

 # How to setup the hack menu
 Copy the raw file code of ProdigyHax javascript file, Go on prodigy, Login and Select a world.